Nigeria vs DR Congo: NFF issues strong statement after FIFA ruling reports

-2026 World Cup Drama: NFF Issues Strong Response to FIFA Verdict Reports on DR Congo Dispute
+2026 World Cup: NFF Responds to FIFA Verdict Reports on DR Congo Dispute

 - The NFF has denied claims that FIFA has ruled on Nigeria’s protest against DR Congo for fielding six ineligible players